 I began this site not only as a way to help keep me accountable in my journey to be the best me possible, but also to help others.

-I see so many people unhappy in life, stuck in negative thinking.
+I see so many people unhappy in life, stuck thinking there is no way out and mired in negative thinking.
 They hate themselves and everyone and everything around them.

 We only get one shot at life and I want to enjoy every minute of it.